Quantalabs/DiffPriv/README.md

     cd diffpriv
     python setup.py install
 ```
-### Conda Enviorment
+### Conda Envioronment
-We currently do not have our package on anaconda, however, we are working on getting it on conda, and should be avaliable soon.
+We currently do not have our package on anaconda, however, we are working on getting it on conda, and should be available soon.

 ## Documentation